sftcd/openssl/esnistuff/design.md

   telling it to only pad Certificate and CertificateVerify messages.
   TODO: test how this affects a real application, once we have one integrated.
+- Session resumption: within ``s_client`` I've added checks that the ESNI value (or SNI value if ESNI isn't provided) matches the stored cert in the session.
+I also added the ``encservername`` as a field to the ``SSL_SESSION`` and populate that, and the existing ``hostname`` that wasn''t populated at all, both just for logging/debugging purposes.
+Didn't do anything special server side, but testing seems to indicate that the expected abbreviated handshakes are happening as planned.

 ## Plans